 Global Public Health

-Global Public Health students are required to take a total of six courses, three at the 300 level or above.
-To moderate into the concentration, students must have taken two courses that fulfill GPH requirements.
+GPH students are required to take a total of six courses as described below.
+To moderate into the concentration, students must have taken Human Rights 223, Epidemiology: A Human Rights Perspective, and at least one other course that fulfills GPH requirements.
 Normally, moderation into GPH happens alongside the student’s moderation into their primary program.
-Any student interested in moderating into GPH should contact Professor Tibbetts to discuss their plans.
+Any student interested in moderating into GPH should contact Program Director Helen Epstein to discuss their plans.

-- Human Rights 223, Epidemiology: A Human Rights Perspective (offered every year)
+- Human Rights 223, Epidemiology: A Human Rights Perspective

-- Biology 145, Environmental Microbiology (offered in alternate years)
+- Biology 145, Environmental Microbiology

 - Political Studies 104, International Relations

-The two-semester Senior Project, based in the student’s primary discipline, must address global health themes by incorporating the interdisciplinary lessons they’ve learned during their GPH course work.
+The two-semester Senior Project, based in the student’s primary discipline, must address global health themes by incorporating the interdisciplinary lessons they’ve learned during their GPH coursework.